WildlifeSouth.com Contact Us

 Portable Shower

-• Portable Shower - for most folks it's not comfortable going to bed sweaty and sticky.
+• Portable Shower - For most folks, it's not comfortable going to bed sweaty and sticky.
 A portable shower is a great alternative for times when a full shower with running water is not available.

 One should note that the water coming from public spigots in the mountains is usually very cold.
 You can added a little heat by filling the portable shower up ahead of time and let it sit in the sun throughout the day.

-You can also heat water up in a coffee pot to top off the bag.
+You can also heat some water up in a coffee pot to top off the bag.
 Be sure there is already water in the bag before you do this or you might damage the plastic bag with the hot water.

 A portable toilet is required for wilderness canoe camping in the Okefenokee National Wildlife Refuge.
 While all the actual wilderness campsites at Okefenokee have a composting toilet, at least one canoe in the party must travel with a portable toilet according to the permit rules.
 Out of the four canoe trips I have done at the refuge, no-one has ever used one.

 The requirement for a portable toilet while canoe camping in the Okefenokee probably stems from the long paddle distance between campsites.
-Depending on the reserved route, there is very little or no land that you can actually stand on outside of the campsites.
+Depending on the reserved route, there is very little or no land that you can actually stand on outside of the campsite locations.
 If you have to go between campsites, you will be going while in the canoe.

 PETT portable toilet - collapsed